ThomasSEGALEN/ChristmasTree/README.md

 ## Terms and Conditions
 In groups of two.
-Deliverable collaboratively using GIT and by dropping your rendering on GitHub or GitLab for example.
+Deliver collaboratively using GIT and by dropping your rendering on GitHub or GitLab for example.
 The groups were generated randomly.
 | Surname | Name | Promotion | Random |
 | :-: | :----: | :-------: | :----: |